Reece-elder/CloudNative_DevOps_Example/Terraform/002-Install.md

 // installing (by moving to /user/local/bin) terraform sudo mv terraform /usr/local/bin

+// Removing old files
+rm terraform_*.zip

 // Checking terraform is installed terraform --version

+## Creating a .gitIgnore

+touch .gitignore

+// Either open the file in sudo/vim OR edit it in vsCode
+// Go to this link (https://github.com/github/gitignore/blob/master/Terraform.gitignore) and paste the code in your .gitignore

 ## Install AWS CLI